open/close all folders

 - Apologetic Attacker: When Naoto calls him out for trying to take Raquel home with him despite her protests, Clavis apologizes and then cuts of Naoto’s arm.

 - Beware the Superman: The reason the Mitsurugi Agency hires the Immortal Breakers to kill him.
 They believe he is too powerful and is therefore a threat to humanity.

 - Big Good: In Phase 0.
 Once he passed away, that role went to Rachel.

 - Post Humous Character: He's been dead for a very long time.
-Averted in Phase 0 and its adaptation in Six Heroes route of the Chrono Phantasma Story Mode, both of which take place before his death.
+Averted in Phase 0, its adaptation in Six Heroes route of the Chrono Phantasma Story Mode, and Bloodedge Experiece, all of which take place before his death.

 - The Rival: To Valkenhayn when they were younger.

-Sena Tsubaki (Game), Kazue Fujita (Drama CD) / Cindy Robinson
+Voiced by: Sena Tsubaki (CT-CS), Saeko Zougou (CP), Kazue Fujita (Drama CD) / Cindy Robinson